nijicha/slack-clone/.github/pull_request_template.md

     The explanation for non-developer what are improvement | fix | features from this task.

     --- Examples ---
-    - Create an Register page and stored user registered information.
+    - Create a Register page and stored user registered information.
 -->

 ## Implementation Detail
 <!--
-    The explanation from developer perspective.
+    The explanation from developer's perspective.

     --- Examples ---
     - Add ... in files